otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 **Kotlin** does not enforce immutability, but is recommended that `val` is used wherever possible.

 ### Null Safety
 **Kotlin** has attempted to achieve a higher level of safety than in **Java**.
 Running on the JVM already provides a lot of safety, i.e., memory safety, preventing buffer overflows & other problems caused by dynamically allocated memory.
-Also, **Kotlin** ensures the type safety of your programs meaning errors can be prevented by checks at compile time & not failing at runtime. **Kotlin**’s type system tracks nullable & non-nullable values & forbids operations that can lead to a `NullPointerException` at runtime.
+Also, **Kotlin** ensures the type safety of your programs meaning errors can be prevented by checks at compile time & not failing at runtime.
+The **Kotlin** type system tracks nullable & non-nullable values & forbids operations that can lead to a `NullPointerException` at runtime.
 Nullable values are marked with a `?` after the type.

 ```kotlin
 var notNullable: String = "Hello, World!"